in the Workplace

 If you feel you need a week or two off work to rest again, and M.E. sufferers can usually tell when this is needed, sign yourself off with flu for the first week; it might be enough of a rest anyway.
 For more than one week you need a doctor’s note; he/she doesn't even have to lie as by this time you will probably have been so weakened that you will have caught a cold or flu bug anyway!
 If you haven’t got any secondary viruses, then being signed off with M.E. will at least show your colleagues that the medical profession recognises the condition even if they do not!

 If you have got a job, it is best to find one that allows you to have breaks, both physical and mental breaks, but you shouldn't be doing a physically taxing job anyway.
 Some excuses to hide your breaks are chat to your colleagues, go and make the tea, go to the toilet or read your email.
 Constant mental activity can be as fatiguing as physical activity and the five-minute breaks these excuses allow help to give brief respites.
+If you're looking for work, ASTRiiD is s charity connecting businesses with professionals who have long term health problems but who still have many skills to offer employers.

 I have found it best to work up slowly into the mental gymnastics of work.
 Going straight back into full-time work after a relapse is foolhardy.
 The likely result is another relapse.
 Temp work or part-time work is a much better option.
 Of course if you are a teacher or in another profession which needs a lot of work outside office hours, then maybe a change of profession is a more sensible approach, at least until you are feeling a lot better and can cope with those stresses.